jqqqqqqqqqq/6plat-ddns-script/README.md

 # 6plat-ddns-script
-an simple 6in4 ddns script for Linux and OpenWRT/LEDE
+A simple 6in4 ddns script for Linux and OpenWRT/LEDE

 ## Usage: